 This policy remains in effect until the passenger exits the Uber vehicle.

 Uber coverage applies regardless of the injured party’s status.
 In other words, it’s available if you were hurt as an Uber passenger, in a separate vehicle or even as a pedestrian walking down the street.

 App is Turned Off

 If the driver isn’t logged into the Uber app, the crash is treated like any other car accident.
 The driver’s own personal insurance will provide coverage if the driver causes serious injuries.

 What Types of Damages Are Available to Uber Accident Victims?

-After a St. Petersburg Uber or Lyft accident, our lawyers at Perenich, Caulfield, Avril & Noyes, P.A. will work to secure damages to cover your economic and non-economic losses.
+After a St. Petersburg Uber or Lyft accident, our lawyers at Perenich, Caulfield, Avril & Noyes Personal Injury Lawyers will work to secure damages to cover your economic and non-economic losses.

 Economic damages include:

 - Past and future medical expenses

 - Lost wages and income